Paw Patrol: The Movie: Casting

-On October 15, 2020, Iain Armitage, Marsai Martin, Yara Shahidi, Kim Kardashian, Randall Park, Dax Shepard, Tyler Perry, Jimmy Kimmel were announced as part of the cast.
+On October 15, 2020, Iain Armitage, Marsai Martin, Yara Shahidi, Kim Kardashian, Randall Park, Dax Shepard, Tyler Perry, and Jimmy Kimmel were announced as part of the cast.
 On May 3, 2021, the cast and characters were announced.
 Adam Levine, Perry and Kardashian joined the cast because their respective children were fans of the show.
-For the role of Ryder, more than 1,000 people auditioned before Will Brisbin a 15-years old actor from Sherwood Park, Alberta, Canada, got the role.
+For the role of Ryder, more than 1,000 people auditioned before Will Brisbin, a 15-year-old actor from Sherwood Park, Alberta, Canada, got the role.

 On July 14, it was announced that Ronan Keating, Richard Arnold, Sam Faiers and Tom Fletcher were added to the cast as part of the voice cameos for the dubs in the UK and Ireland.

 During an interview with Collider, Brunker spoke about enjoying the voice cast overall.
 "The core cast of pups and Ryder are all kids, and that was new for us and really wonderful.
 We really worked with them to try to get true, meaningful performances out of all the characters, and I thought they did an amazing job.
-The character of Chase, played by Iain [Armitage], goes on such a wonderful emotional journey that’s a little bit unexpected, and he just brought so much to it.
+The character of Chase, played by Iain [Armitage], goes on such a wonderful emotional journey that's a little bit unexpected, and he just brought so much to it.
 He broke our hearts in some moments.
 You really end up rooting for him.
 In terms of improvisation, I would say Marsai's deliveries were the things that were most surprising.
-She almost couldn’t do anything bad.
-When we were going through the takes, it was like, “This is great.
+She almost couldn't do anything bad.
+When we were going through the takes, it was like, "This is great.
 This is great in a different way.
-And this is great in a different way.”
+And this is great in a different way."
 She was wonderful and brought so much energy to it.
 Everybody was wonderful.
 Dax [Shepard] is the nicest guy, who was game on for everything.
 Tyler Perry was thrilled to be a part of it.
 His son is a big fan, and he certainly loves to improvise and do lots of takes.
 We couldn't have had a better cast or a better experience for recording them."